bradharms/xwintog/README.md

 # xwintog

-## Description

-Focus or start an X11 application based on a configuration file.
+A Linux command line tool that either focuses a running X11 application or runs a command according to a configuration file.

 This is used to simulate the effect of windowing systems that use a dock to conditionally either start an app on the dock or else switch focus onto it,